The King Island scheelite mine has a long and distinguished history.

 Following a prolonged period of depressed prices in the 1980s, the King Island mine followed many western tungsten producers, and operations closed in 1990.
 The site was fully rehabilitated by North Mining (now part of Rio Tinto) who had acquired Peko-Wallsend, all processing facilities and much of the infrastructure was removed, the company owned town site was sold, and open cut was allowed to flood.

 As the mine was always expected to eventually re-open, North Mining lodged mine drawings, geological plans, drill core and other information with Mineral Resources Tasmania to facilitate this.

-This joint venture was terminated on 17th December 2010, King Island Scheelite Limited now owns 100% of this project.
+This joint venture was terminated on 17th December 2010, following a take-over of HNC by MinMetals who regarded the project as to small.
+King Island Scheelite Limited now owns 100% of this project.
 The loan from HNC has been forgiven in exchange for a 2% royalty on future gross revenue (capped at $3.9million).

 In 2009, as the price of tungsten was rising, the project was re-examined with underground mining proposed to extract high grade remnant scheelite ore at an average grade of over 1 percent WO3.
 The over 2 million tonne tailings resource was also examined for possible recovery of remaining scheelite values.
 The high costs of tailings recovery and of underground rehabilitation during a mining boom in Australia meant that the project was unable to attract funding at that time.